afollestad/material-dialogs/README.md

 Your custom view will automatically have padding put around it when `wrapInScrollView` is true.
 Otherwise you're responsible for using padding values that look good with your content.

-If you need to access a View in the custom view after the dialog is built and shown, you can use `getCustomView()` of `MaterialDialog`.
+If you need to access a View in the custom view after the dialog is built, you can use `getCustomView()` of `MaterialDialog`.
+This is especially useful if you pass a layout resource to the `Builder`, the dialog will handle the view inflation for you.

 ```java
 MaterialDialog dialog = //... initialization via the builder ...